dart-lang/site-www/src/_guides/environment-declarations.md

 ```

 In this snippet, if `DEBUG` is set to `false`
-during compilation or not specified at all,
+during compilation, or not specified at all,
 production compilers can completely remove the condition and its body.

 The `fromEnvironment` constructors always
-have a default value when the declaration isn't specified.
+have a default value for when the declaration isn't specified
+or the specified value cannot be parsed.
-Therefore, if you need to specifically check if
+Therefore, if you need to specifically check whether
 an environment declaration has been specified,
 use the [`bool.hasEnvironment`][bool-has] constructor: